 Soap and Water

-Power washers can be dangerous, so it is important to use them with caution.
+Power washers can be dangerous, so use them with caution.
 Never point the power washer wand at a person, as this can cause injury.
-You should also avoid holding the power washer in one spot for more than about 10 seconds or you can damage the concrete.
+Avoid holding the power washer in one spot for more than about 10 seconds or you can damage the concrete.

 This common household product is not only good in the laundry, but will brighten up and clean your concrete.
 Mix a solution of 1 part chlorine bleach to 1 part water.
 Put the mixture into a garden sprayer and spray it onto the driveway.
 Let it sit for 10 minutes, then scrub with a stiff scrub brush.
 Rinse clean with water from the garden hose.

-Bleach is a harsh product, so wear rubber gloves and protective eye wear when using it.
+Bleach is a harsh product, so wear rubber gloves and protective eye wear when cleaning concrete driveway areas with it.
 You should also wear old clothing that covers your arms and legs.